MHSA – Admission & Graduation Requirements

 2. Human Anatomy – one (1) semester

 One semester of human anatomy is required.
-An advanced course in this subject is preferred and would meet the requirement but is not mandatory.
+An advanced course in this subject is preferred and would meet the requirements but is not mandatory.

 (Courses in vertebrate embryology and developmental anatomy will not satisfy this requirement)